 Such are the vicissitudes of modern university life that there is no guarantee that what has been created and sustained by an individual or group in favourable circumstances will retain a recognisable identity.
 Many university departments are under threat, and who is to say which will be the next casualty?
+Under these circumstances, the British Academy seems to be a more stable and durable institution, one that will continue to be capable of administering the limited funds from my legacy in a responsible fashion.
+If my university should decide to retain a field in which it once had the status of pioneer and leader, its devotees would be welcome applicants for support from my fund.

 In short, by giving resource to the Academy, an individual can ensure that their field of interest continues to be supported, regardless of fluctuations in levels of interest at individual universities.